purcellconsult/Cracking-Python-Bootcamp/coding projects/readme.md

-# Descriptions of projects for The Cracking Python Bootcamp
+# Descriptions of projects for Cracking Python Bootcamp

 The massive headline pretty much said it all.
 Anyhoo, below is a comprehensive summary of all of the ~~cool~~ coding projects that accompanies the Cracking Python Bootcamp.